-Before first use, wash the knife in warm water with a non-aggressive detergent (JAR and PUR are recommended brands).
+Before first use, wash the knife in warm water with a non-aggressive detergent.
 Rinse and wipe with a soft dry cloth.

 Do not use harsh detergents which can damage the blade and the fine-brushed and polished finish of the blade.
 Washing in automatic dishwashers cannot be recommended even for stainless steel knives without reservations.
 The condition is the use of additives recommended by the manufacturer of the dishwasher and their correct dosage.
 Nevertheless, the products can be damaged by a dishwasher, particularly if they are left to dry inside the machine or exposed to condensation.
 We recommend removing the products immediately after washing and wiping dry with a soft cloth.
 Do not leave dry food acid residues on the knives (These can be mustard, marinades, fruit compotes, etc.).
 Prolonged or intense exposure to these acids may damage the blade and can cause irremovable stains.
 Acidic residues should therefore be rinsed immediately after the knife is used and wiped dry with a soft cloth.
 Knives for cutting food should not be used for other purposes.

 After prolonged use, Kitchen knives eventually wear down, regardless of their shape and size.
 The form of wear is affected by the kind of work for which the knife was used.
 Wear and tear is evident primarily on blunt blades.
 The most basic maintenance is logically sharpening, but this requires skillfulness, if we want to avoid the knife to get even blunter.